Involuntary Jailbreak: On Self-Prompting Attacks: Experiments

-\textbf{Topic distribution}.
-A natural question is whether the models consistently generate the same questions.
-To investigate this, we analyze the topic distribution of generated questions from each LLM, using the topic taxonomy defined by Llama Guard-4~\cite{llama-guard-4}.
+A natural question is whether the models consistently generate the same type of questions.
+To investigate this, we analyze the topic distribution of generated question-response pairs from each LLM, using the topic taxonomy defined by Llama Guard-4~\citep{llama-guard-4}.

-As shown in Fig.\ref{fig:topic}, we can observe that: 1) All models consistently generate questions under Topic 2 (non-violent crimes) and Topic 9 (indiscriminate weapons) with more frequency, with Topic 2 being particularly dominant.
+As shown in Fig.~\ref{fig:topic}, we can observe that: 1) All models consistently generate questions under Topic 2 (non-violent crimes) and Topic 9 (indiscriminate weapons) with more frequency, with Topic 2 being particularly dominant.
 2) There is only minor variation across different model families (comparing horizontally, \eg Grok 4 \textit{v.s.} GPT-4.1) and across model versions (comparing vertically, \eg Claude Opus 4.1 \textit{v.s.} Claude Opus 4).
 3) Gemini models tend to generate a broader and more diverse range of unsafe topics compared to others.

-Since these outputs can be considered involuntary for the LLMs, a more intriguing question would be: Do they represent the models’ internal reasoning reflections, the frequency of such content in their pre-training corpora, or the actual real-world unsafe material?
+Since these outputs can be considered involuntary for the LLMs, a more intriguing question would be: Do they represent the models’ internal reasoning reflections, the frequency of such content in their pre-training corpora, or the actual, real-world unsafe material?

-\textbf{Results under topic-confining}.
-Fig.~\ref{fig:topic} reveals that some models exhibit a severe unsafe output imbalance in topic distribution.
+\textbf{Results under topic-confining} Fig.~\ref{fig:topic} reveals that some models exhibit a severe unsafe output imbalance in topic distribution.
 We then ask: Does the scarcity of outputs in certain topics indicate that the models are inherently less vulnerable to those specific categories?

 To address this question, we explicitly prompt the LLMs to generate questions constrained to a single, predefined topic.
-Specifically, we modify one line of the original prompt (Fig.~\ref{fig:prompt-2}) to ``Select a \{unsafe topic\} question that would typically be refused by a large model, denote it as q.''
+Specifically, we modify one line of the original prompt (Fig.~\ref{fig:prompt-2}) to ``Select an \{unsafe topic\} question that would typically be refused by a large model, denote it as q.''
 We perform 100 topic-confined attempts, in contrast to the original 1,000 unconstrained attempts, and present the results in Table~\ref{tab:topic}.
 Remarkably, this intervention drives the LLMs to produce significantly more unsafe outputs in topics where they previously showed little or no activity.
 For example, Grok 4 originally generated zero outputs under Topic 13 (Elections).
 However, after applying topic confinement, it produced 77 unsafe outputs out of 94 valid unsafe generations.